Abstract

 this need.
 One participant who had budgeted for a project manager did not immediately

-find her collaborators to be sympathetic to this budget allocation: “When we were
+find her collaborators to be sympathetic to this budget allocation: “When we were planning this project, that was the big budget item and

-like ‘this is too much for the project manager’ and I was like ‘I think this is a big
+some of my collaborators were like ‘this is too much for the project manager’ and

-growing sense of need for assistance and dedicated project management engenders a
+really can deal with logistics’.”
+The growing sense of need for assistance

-parallel sense of the potential value of and for graduate students participating in
+and dedicated project management engenders a parallel sense of the potential value of

-the projects.
-Interviewed respondents repeatedly attested to the value of graduate
+repeatedly attested to the value of graduate assistants who shouldered the management

-(unfulfilled) need for such students.
+burden of the projects or about the (unfulfilled) need for such students.

 It should be noted that the roles for graduate students identified in the present